Financial Aid Appeals

 - Parent's refusal to contribute to the student's education

 - Parent's inability or unwillingness to borrow Parent PLUS loans

 - Secondary tuition payments

-As part of the review process, the Financial Aid Appeals Committee looks at your current financial aid package.
+As part of the review process, the Financial Aid Appeals Committee looks at your current financial aid offer, which means you must apply for aid and receive a financial aid offer letter before you can submit an appeal.
 It is expected that all financial aid options are explored and exhausted before submitting a Special Circumstances Form to the committee.
-Please be sure that all grants, scholarships and federal loans are accepted before submitting an appeal.

 2197 S. University Blvd.